 Trails & Greenways

 CCCRA's Trails and Greenways program develops and promote a county-wide system of trails and greenways that encourage tourism while protecting the natural environment.
 The principal focus to-date has been developing and expanding the 15-mile biking/hiking trails in the Jackrabbit Mountain Trail System (JMTS), in cooperation and collaboration with the USFS and The Southern Appalachian Bicycle Association (SABA).
-In addition to the trail infrastructure, there is a parking lot, bike-maintenance station, kiosk, information board, covered bridge and picnic area.
+In addition to the trail infrastructure, there is a parking lot, bike-maintenance and bike-wash stations, information board, covered bridge and picnic area.